-The 2020 Diversity/Equity is held over for 2021 because of its relevance and our additional resources.
-ALL themes of Interdependence- are a call to promote global citizenship, enabling learners to
+ALL themes of Interdependence- are a call to promote global citizenship, enabling learners to:

-- Develop an understanding of and make connections among personal, local, national and global issues - Develop skills for civic literacy such as critical thinking, problem solving, peacebuilding and individual and social responsibility (UNESCO, 2015). - All are invited to think about themes critically, and how these ideas and skills might be cultivated creatively using hexagonal art as a medium.
+• Develop an understanding of and make connections among personal, local, national and global issues

+- Develop skills for civic literacy such as critical thinking, problem solving, peacebuilding • and individual and social responsibility (UNESCO, 2015). - Think critically about our themes, and how these ideas and skills might be cultivated • creatively using hexagonal art as a medium.
 Find additional resources on our website.